WordPress/gutenberg/docs/contributors/document.md

 1. Check out the gutenberg repository.
 2. Create a branch to work, for example `docs/update-contrib-guide`.
 3. Make the necessary changes to the existing document.
-4. Commit change
+4. Commit your changes.
-5. Create a pull-request with "Documentation" label.
+5. Create a pull request with "Documentation" label.

 ### Create a New Document